regebro/how-to-diff-xml/talk.rst

 .. note::

-    You can create the legal document in our system and sign everything electronically.
+    You can create the legal document in Shoobx and sign everything electronically.
     There are workflows for doing all this and filling in documents, you can customize them and loads of things I only understand halfway because I'm not a lawyer.

-    So we have loads of documents, many of them generated through our own template language, unsurprisingly called "SBT" for "Shoobox templates".
+    So we have loads of documents, many of them generated through our own template language, unsurprisingly called "SBT" for "Shoobx templates".
-    (Psst, it's really mostly reportlab RML + ZPT and a bit of magic).
+    (Psst, it's really mostly Reportlab RML + Zope Page Templates + XSLT magic).

 ----